CURRENT PROGRAMS AND WORKSHOPS

 Solace House Women's Second Stage Recovery Home

-Solace Society Women's Second Stage Recovery Home provides a supportive and safe communal living environment for women recovering from their addictions.
+Solace Society Women's Second Stage Recovery Home provides a supportive and safe communal living environment for up to 10 women recovering from their addictions.
 Residents of this second stage transitional house are wanting to be in a safe, supportive environment that is clean and sober from all substances.
 They are encouraged to learn new life skills including but not limited to coping, boundaries, structure and communication.

 Women residing at Solace will need to be abstinent from any form of narcotic drug or alcohol for a minimum of 30 days prior to being accepted as a resident and can live there for a maximum of 6 months.
 Residents will be expected to participate in their personal recovery program, in house programming, and working towards their goals and follow in house guidelines and expectations.
 For the safety of the house and residents, all new residents will need to follow a two week restrictions program including no outside unescorted events or appointments.